ArcadiaLin/RAG-KG/Readme.txt

-This repository serves as a testbed for a Retrieval-Augmented Generation (RAG) framework, specifically designed for knowledge graphs within a Chinese language context.
+This repository serves as a test for a Retrieval-Augmented Generation (RAG) framework, specifically designed for knowledge graphs within a Chinese language context.
 Language: Chinese
 LLMs: Qwen, Qwen1.5, Llama3-Chinese, ChatGLM4, Yi